AviAgnihotri/The-Sparks-Foundation/README.md

-# These repositories are for the tasks of Internship work at The Sparks Foundation.
+# These repositoriy is for the tasks for Internship work at The Sparks Foundation.